Modern Slavery Statement

 We are headquartered in Bristol, United Kingdom with operations in 5 countries.
 We have a workforce of more than 140 employees and engage with global suppliers as much of our manufacturing is outsourced.

-This year saw the global launch of our Values, which reinforce our focus on being a responsible business with the “Integrity Value” being forefront in promoting ethical behaviour.
+In 2020 we further embedded our values through regular communication from the leadership team and employees surveys.
+This has reinforced our focus on being a responsible business with the “Integrity” value being forefront in promoting ethical behaviour.
 We have engaged with our employees worldwide to highlight the role we can all play in ensuring Western Global operates ethically and responsibly.

-Other policies include our Employee Code of Conduct, Recruitment Policies and HR Onboarding to promote good practice.
+Other policies include our Employee Code of Conduct, Gift & Entertainment Policy, Anti Bribery & Corruption Policy, Recruitment Policies and HR Onboarding to promote good practice.
 The HR onboarding involves new joiners demonstrating their eligibility to work by providing appropriate documentation in each of our global locations.

 MODERN SLAVERY IN OUR BUSINESS

-Our directors and other senior managers made regular visits to our locations around the world during the year.
+Our directors and other senior managers made visits to our locations around the world during the year, however the opportunity was restricted by travel restrictions associated with the coronavirus pandemic.
 No potential modern slavery issues were identified at any of our sites.
 However, we are conscious that we need to guard against complacency and remain diligent in this regard.

 OUR SUPPLY CHAIN